THE PARADE BUTTON

 PAST BUTTONS

-The 2024 Parade Button is available at the locations below.
+The 2025 Parade Button will be available at the locations around the Greater New Haven area soon!
 Support your local businesses and organizations that support the Parade by selling the Parade Button.

 Looking for a certain year to add to your button collection?
 To purchase buttons from a specific year or for questions, contact us at: buttons@stpatricksdayparade.org